the-karel/karolKMS/README.md

 # karolKMS - Simple Windows OS activator.
+REMEMBER TO LAUNCH AS ADMIN - WITHOUT IT, IT WILL FAIL!

 The simple .BAT KMS activator.
 You can activate automatically, enter your key and use our KMS server or enter your Key and KMS server then activate.

 Multiple options: select prepared keys and automatically a KMS server, then choose version,